nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Updating your pet information : `edit`

-Edit the pet information of a pet in PetPal
+A pet owner changed their contact information? or did you find out new information about your pet client?

+You can edit these changes with the `edit` command.
+This command can be used to edit: phone number, address, email, tags

 If you accidentally invoked this command with the wrong parameters, you can use the `edit` command to re-edit the wrong fields or the `undo` command to revert the wrong changes.

-This command can be used to edit: phone number, address, email, tags

 **Constraints**
 * Edits the pet with the provided index.
 * `INDEX` is the index of the pet in the currently displayed list.
 * You must provide **at least one** of the optional fields.
 * Allows you to update a pet to have same owner name but different phone number or, same number but different owner name as a current pet in the PetPal.
-* Person profiles do not refresh when person is updated, they are only updated when we re-click the person card
+* Pet profiles are auto saved in PetPal and are reflected in the PetPal list.
+* Cost is constantly being updated in PetPal but the latest information may not be reflected to you.
+To get the latest information, either click on the pet profile or run a command (e.g. `list` or `l`)

 Format: `edit INDEX [p/PHONE_NUMBER] [a/ADDRESS] [e/EMAIL] [t/TAG...]`